Asia is the only continent in the world where developed, emerging, and frontier markets are located all in one place.

 With its roots in trade, Hong Kong has grown to become one of the largest financial hubs in the world, ranking alongside places like London and New York.

-Are you specifically interested in buying property in Hong Kong?
-If so, click above to read our full guide about the city’s real estate market.
+Are you specifically interested in Hong Kong real estate?
+If so, click above to read our guide about the city’s property market.

-For decades, Hong Kong has taken advantage of this by creating a business-friendly environment, offering low taxes, and capitalizing on its strategic location and position in the world.
+Over the past few decades, Hong Kong has taken advantage of this by creating a business-friendly environment, offering low taxes, and capitalizing on its strategic location.

-Expats and Chinese mainland citizens alike have flocked to Hong Kong for the freedom and opportunities it offers.
+Foreign expats and Chinese mainland citizens alike have flocked to Hong Kong for the relative freedom and opportunities it offers.

-This, in turn, has driven up the cost of real estate, making property in Hong Kong the most expensive in the world and a popular means for the rich to store their wealth.
+This, in turn, has driven up the cost of real estate.
+Property in Hong Kong is the most expensive in the world and remains a popular means for wealthy mainlanders to store capital.

-Rising costs, a US-China trade war, and a strong home-country bias have caused numerous investors and foreign companies to leave both China and Hong Kong in recent years, leading to a significant drop in FDI and rising uncertainty about HK’s future.
+However, rising costs along with a trade war have caused investors and foreign multinationals to leave in recent years.
+This has led to a significant drop in FDI and uncertainty about Hong Kong’s future.

 Where to Invest in Hong Kong